iTwin/itwinjs-core/docs/presentation/hierarchies/GroupingRule.md

 ### Attribute: `onlyIfNotHandled`

-Specifies whether this rule should be ignored if another rule was handled before as determined by rule priorities.
-This provides a mechanism for defining a fallback rule.
+Specifies whether this rule should be ignored if another rule was *handled* before as determined by rule priorities.
+This provides a mechanism for defining a fallback rule. **Note:** *handled* means that a rule was picked for evaluation, but doesn't mean it resulted in grouping being applied to specific nodes.

 |                   |           |
 | ----------------- | --------- |